tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 the definition of classes or "objects" and then they sell you nonsense marketing.
 In other words, you are supposed to write loosely coupled and highly cohesive software (that's what OOP teaches you and it's right but...)
-OOP is inherently extremely coupled and lowly cohesive:
+OOP is inherently extremely-coupled and lowly-cohesive:

 - It couples data and behavior.
-- It does two things at the same time: hold data and define behavior (not cohesive and not reusable classes, they're big monoliths).
+- It does two things at the same time: hold data and define behavior for that data (not cohesive and not reusable classes, they're big monoliths).

+Just imagine that coupling OOP has, but I didn't even talk about inheritance yet!!!.

+As far as I understand, the idea of
+[Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) of OOP is to have mini computers (objects) that send messages just like the internet works with many computers connected to the same network.
+I think that approach can be good because you decouple "objects", otherwise the internet would be a huge unmanageable monolith that wouldn't scale, hence the internet exists as we know it.
+But that might work for stateful programs, and that's what we must avoid, we **must avoid non-simple designs**, we're not going to count in how many permutations we can change the state to prove correctness or even for just "getting stuff done".

 We write OO programs that are inherently coupled (like I said, OOP scales up hardware incorrectness) with heterogeneous hierarchies.

+Extremely coupled software/organizations end up like this, with heterogeneous hierarchies, of course, full of impureness.

 Why we depend on other departments like HR if they don't have anything to do with us?

-Extremely coupled software/organizations end up like this, with heterogeneous hierarchies, of course, full of impureness.

-They make you talk to recruiting people for example, once, I thought they understood about tech at least in general, but they're not tech professionals but psychologists so why we have to work with them for tech affairs?
+They make you talk to recruiting people.
+For example, once, I thought they understood about tech at least in general, but they're not tech professionals but psychologists so why we have to work with them for tech affairs?